Thousand Islands (Indonesia): Kecamatan Kepulauan Seribu Selatan (South Thousand Islands)

 The Kecamatan (District) of Kepulauan Seribu Selatan (South Thousand Islands) is the closest district to the coast of Jakarta.
-It covers a land area of 5.65 km^{2} and had an estimated population of 12,474 in mid 2022.
+It covers a land area of 3.04 km^{2}.
+It had an estimated population of 12,474 in mid-2022.
 Being closer to the coast of Jakarta, the waters around the islands suffer from the pollution coming from the Jakarta Bay.
 The pollution is the result of the poor living condition of the majority of people living along the bay, as well as nutrient inputs from agricultural runoff, industrial pollution, and wastewater.
 The district contains the historic Onrust Island Archeology Park.

 The Kecamatan of Kepulauan Seribu Selatan is sub-divided into three administrative villages (classed as urban kelurahan): Kelurahan Pulau Untung Jawa, Kelurahan Pulau Pari, and Kelurahan Pulau Tidung.
 Pulau Untung Jawa Kelurahan contains 15 islands, Pulau Tidung Kelurahan contains six islands, and Pulau Pari Kelurahan contains ten islands.